Geraldton - East

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-As per AreaSearch's latest postcode level ATO data released for financial year ending June 2022, Geraldton - East's median income among taxpayers is $55,737.
-The average income in the same period was $69,332.
+AreaSearch's latest postcode level ATO data for the financial year ending June 2022 shows Geraldton - East had a median income among taxpayers of $55,737 and an average of $69,332.
 This is higher than the national average.
-In comparison, Rest of WA had a median income of $57,323 and an average of $71,163 during this time.
-Based on Wage Price Index growth of 11.61% since financial year ending June 2022, current estimates for Geraldton - East would be approximately $62,208 (median) and $77,381 (average) as of March 2025.
-According to the 2021 Census data, incomes in Geraldton - East rank modestly, between the 32nd and 39th percentiles for households, families, and individuals.
-The earnings profile shows that 31.2% of locals (2,658 people) fall into the $1,500 - 2,999 income category, which is similar to the pattern seen in metropolitan regions where 31.1% occupy this range.
-After housing costs, 86.6% of income remains for other expenses.
+The Rest of WA had a median income of $57,323 and an average of $71,163 during this period.
+Based on Wage Price Index growth since financial year 2022, current estimates for Geraldton - East would be approximately $63,652 (median) and $79,177 (average) as of September 2025.
+According to the Census conducted in August 2021, incomes in Geraldton - East rank modestly, between the 32nd and 39th percentiles for households, families, and individuals.
+The earnings profile shows that 31.2% of locals (2,659 people) fall into the $1,500 - $2,999 category, similar to metropolitan regions where 31.1% occupy this range.
+After accounting for housing costs, 86.6% of income remains for other expenses.

 Frequently Asked Questions - Income